nickboucher/trojan-source/README.md

 ## Proofs-of-Concept

 This repository is divided into per-language subdirectories.
 Each subdirectory contains a series of proofs-of-concept implementing various Trojan-Source attacks as well as a README describing the compilers/interpreters with which these attacks were verified.

+## Attack Detection

+Interested in analyzing source code files for the presence of Trojan Source attacks?
+Check out [this](https://github.com/nickboucher/bidi-viewer) repo, which visualizes bidirectional overrides.